fmshk97/ARGallery/README.md

 4. Capture and save photo of rendered scene

 ## Limitations
-Currently, AR Gallery support models only with **.sfb** extension.
+* Currently, AR Gallery support models only with **.sfb** extension.
 However, .OBJ, .FBX, .glTF files can be converted to .sfb format using Sceneform plugin.
 More here: [Importing Sceneform assets](https://developers.google.com/ar/develop/java/sceneform/import-assets)
+* Only one model can be rendered at a time.

 ## Technical details
 * AR Gallery uses Google's [Sceneform SDK](https://developers.google.com/ar/develop/java/sceneform) to render Sceneform models (.sfb extension) in real time scene.